Dr. Quintin C. Metzig passed away on March 2, 2014, at Aurora Medical Center. He was 96.

 Quintin is survived by Jeanne, his wife of 67 years; sister Enice and brother-in-law Milt Pollnow of Neenah; and six children and their spouses: Karen and Fred Roed, Susan and David Elbing, David and Jan Metzig, Kathryn and Curtis Radford, Peter and Barbara Metzig, and Daniel and Marianne Metzig.
 He is also survived by 21 grandchildren and 12 great-grandchildren.
 He was preceded in death by his parents, August and Esther, and twin great-granddaughters, Morgan and Maggie Main.

-The family would like to thank Dr. Eric Duwell, his staff and ICU nurses at Aurora Medical Center in Oshkosh for their dedicated care.
+The family would like to thank Dr. Eric Duwell, his staff, and the ICU nurses at Aurora Medical Center in Oshkosh for their dedicated care.

 Memorial contributions can be made to the Peace Lutheran Church endowment, the Oshkosh Area Community Foundation Metzig Family Conservation Fund, or the University of Wisconsin School of Veterinary Medicine.